Diabetes also increases your risk of glaucoma and other eye problems.

 The doctor will check your vision using a chart of random letters of different sizes.
 This is called the Snellen chart.

-You will then be given eye drops so that the doctor can better see the back of the eye.
+You will then be given eye drops to widen (dilate) the pupils of your eyes so that the doctor can better see the back of the eye.
 You may feel stinging when the drops are first placed.
 You may have a metallic taste in your mouth.

 To see the back of your eye, the doctor looks through a special magnifying glass using a bright light.
 The doctor can then see areas that may be damaged by diabetes: